There’s not just one way to be successful in college.

 Thus, here are seven tips for first-gen students from my lens as a student success coach.
 Use these as topics of conversation both before and during your student’s transition to college.

 - Asking for help is strategic.
 Students often hesitate to ask for help.
 They don’t want to reveal they have any kind of lack (i.e. understanding, knowledge, ability), even if that lack is completely reasonable—like not knowing where a classroom is in a building they’ve never visited.
-Whether something small like this or needing help in a difficult class or job interview, their resistance to asking for reasonable can create an unnecessary barrier between them and success.
+Whether something small like this or needing help in a difficult class or job interview, their resistance to asking for assistance can create an unnecessary barrier between them and success.
 Help them consider that not-knowing is a temporary state, not their identity.

 - Classes can be emotional; anticipate your response.
 Students who encounter high-stakes classes or especially difficult classes can experience outsized academic stress.
 Yet the stress they feel is not isolated to exams or papers.
 Students can feel just as much stress about their long-term goals and plans as they do about their assignments in the class.
 Help your student identify the kinds of stress they’re feeling, and make a plan for the class.